 2. Technology and resources

 Gone are the days of using complex spreadsheets to manage commercial real estate.
-Due to scale, an agency that manages a significant property portfolio can invest in enterprise-level property management software that would be cost prohibitive for private investors.
+Due to scale, an agency that manages a significant property portfolio can invest in enterprise-level property management software that would be cost-prohibitive for private investors.
 Boosting efficiency and dramatically increasing accuracy while tracking finances and calculating rent reviews with pinpoint accuracy, the right technology ensures nothing is missed.

-3. Knowledge of the law
+3. Knowledge of legislation & compliance

 If you charge your tenant incorrectly, like overcharging outgoings for example, you have to live with the uncertainty that the tenant may come back to recover the funds some day, maybe even years later.